Ray King (footballer): Personal life and post-retirement

 He married wife Norma in October 1949.
 They were one month off celebrating their golden wedding anniversary, when Norma died.
 Together they had a son, Gary, in 1951; he became an educator, who taught in Bermuda, New York, and Thailand.

-After leaving Oxford, King dabbled in physiotherapy, and worked as a masseur at RAF Brize Norton.
-He failed to find success as a private masseur in Poole, his only customer being a man who left after he discovered his belief that wife Norma would be giving the massage was erroneous.
-He later worked as a salesman, before becoming a P.E. instructor; in this capacity he taught aspiring cricketer Mark Austin, who went on to become a well-known journalist.
+After leaving Oxford, King dabbled in physiotherapy and worked as a masseur at RAF Brize Norton.
+He failed to find success as a private masseur in Poole, his only customer being a man who left after he discovered his belief that his wife Norma would be giving the massage was erroneous.
+He later worked as a salesman before becoming a P.E. instructor; in this capacity, he taught aspiring cricketer Mark Austin, who went on to become a well-known journalist.

 After leaving Luton, King was employed by the Department for Education as a painting and decorating supervisor for a government training programme.
 Returning to physiotherapy, he built up a list of clients, including John Lennon.
 As a physiotherapist in the early 1990s, he was accused of sexually assaulting a female patient, and cleared his name following a four-day trial.
-He released an autobiography, entitled Hands, Feet and Balls, of which only 1,500 copies were printed.
+He released an autobiography entitled Hands, Feet and Balls, of which only 1,500 copies were printed.
 In 2011, he released a second book, entitled To the End of the Road.
 He also wrote columns for the Bangkok Post and The Ambler, a newspaper based in his home town of Amble.

 King died after a fall at his home in Bangkok, Thailand on 19 July 2014.